Electrostatics/electrostatics.github.io/docs/pdb2pqr-usage.md

 ---
 layout: docs
-title: Basic Usage
+title: Command Line Usage
 prev_section: installation
 next_section: apbs-overview
 permalink: /docs/pdb2pqr-usage/
 ---

 {% include no-prev-next.html %}

+<p>The command line version of PDB2PQR must be installed from source
+using the instructions in the PDB2PQR download section of the
+<a href="/docs/downloads/">Accessing the Software </a>
+section.
+This version of the software offers an expanded range of options and can also be customized with user extensions.</p>
+<p>The command line PDB2PQR is invoked as</p>

-Usage: pdb2pqr.py [options] PDB_PATH PQR_OUTPUT_PATH
+`% $ python pdb2pqr.py [options] --ff={forcefield} {path} {output-path}`

-This module takes a PDB file as input and performs optimizations before yielding a new PQR-style file in PQR_OUTPUT_PATH.
-If PDB_PATH is an ID it will automatically be obtained from the PDB archive.
+This module takes a PDB file as input and performs optimizations before yielding a new PQR-style file in {output-path}.
+If {path} is an ID it will automatically be obtained from the PDB archive.

 <table>